Coronary Artery and Heart Disease

 FAA Testing for CAD

 The diagnosis of coronary artery disease requiring treatment, manifesting by a heart attack or evidence of ischemia (symptoms or diagnostic testing) is disqualifying for all classes of FAA medical certification.
 A positive stress test requires further testing with more definitive testing before returning to fly or control.
 This testing includes radionuclide stress testing or stress echocardiography.
 If these results show evidence of reversible ischemia, a pilot or controller is disqualified pending the results of coronary angiography.
-In general, lesions with stenoses of 50% or greater are disqualifying for flying/controlling until reversed.
+In general, lesions with stenoses of 50% or greater especially if causing reversible ischemia under excercise are disqualifying for flying/controlling until corrected.

 For pilots, a heart attack or intervention procedure for treatment of CAD triggers a minimum of a 3 month observation period (6 months for coronary artery by-pass surgery or left main coronary artery intervention) before repeat evaluation for FAA recertification through the Special Issuance Authorization (SIA) procedures of FAR Part 67.401.
 For First Class and unrestricted Second Class SIA, the follow-up testing must include radionuclide stress testing (preferably Thallium or dual isotope) and repeat coronary artery angiography.
-No indication of reversible ischemia on radionuclide testing and all lesions less than 50% stenoses are required for favorable SIA consideration.
+No indication of reversible ischemia on radionuclide testing is required for favorable SIA consideration.
 Generally, follow up studies are required every 12 months with stress testing and every 24 months with radionuclide stress testing.
 Some cases may require follow-up reports every six months.
 In late 2013, the FAA began to reduce the frequency of follow up nuclear stress testing on a case by case basis.

 Restricted Second Class and Third Class certification does not require repeat angiography.
 If a case is uncomplicated, a Maximal Exercise Stress Test may be sufficient follow up.
 If there is a question of cardiac muscle damage, a radionuclide stress test may be necessary (AMAS physicians can help you with this decision).
 Stress echocardiography may be an acceptable substitute for radionuclide stress testing on a case by case basis.